bananas-repos/bibliotheca-php/documentation/usermanagement-and-rights.md

+# User and group management

 Groups or default users can not be changed.

-Default users are:
+Default users are and should not be changed or removed:

-admin
+`admin` : The admin user.
+`anonymoose` : The guest user.

+Default user groups are and Should not be changed or removed:

+`Administration` : Default admin user group.
+`Users` : Default user group.
 Should not be changed or removed.

-anonymoose
-The guest user.
-Should not be changed or removed.

-Default user groups are:

-Administration
-Default admin user group.
-Should not be changed or removed.

-Users
-Default user group.
-Should not be changed or removed.

-Anonymous
-Guest user group.
+`Anonymous` : Guest user group.
 Should not be changed or removed.

 ## Rights